lindersi/SwissthermScraper/README.md

 Usage:
 - start app.py or use systemd unit file on Linux
 - Listen to MQTT topic "swisstherm/#"
-- Set intervall with "30" to "swisstherm/delay" (seconds)
+- Set intervall with "30" to "swisstherm/control/delay" (seconds)
+- Set wait time for web reconnection retries with "5" to "swisstherm/control/waittime" (minutes)
 - Stop scraping with "stop" to "swisstherm/onoff" (no start possible via MQTT)
-- Restart with "restart" to "swisstherm/onoff"
+- Restart with "restart" to "swisstherm/control/onoff"
+- Get counters with "get" to "swisstherm/control/zaehler" (total energy consumption, heat production, operating minutes)
 - Receive Status on "swisstherm/status"

 Info using systemd: